 12,000 square feet.
 More than $6 million in endowments and private donations.
-80 new businesses annually.
+Over 100 new businesses annually raising more than $1 million in capital each year.
 These are the kinds of numbers that are adding up to success.

 At Mississippi State University, the Center for Entrepreneurship and Outreach in the College of Business provides a world-class launch pad for startup ventures.
 Expansive collaboration space, offices, meeting areas and workstations built through private donations foster ideas and encourage action.
 The facilities rival those of such highly regarded programs as Princeton University’s and Stanford University’s and surpass the dedicated space of Yale’s entrepreneur program.

 Boasting an impressive track record of success stories, the E-Center and business incubator has helped students from 40 different majors start their own businesses.
 Cross-discipline faculty serves a vital role in preparing young people to tackle evolving technology and understand economic demands.
 They help refine ideas through a standardized track resulting in step-by-step game plans for implementation.

 “Entrepreneurship teaches students how each area of business can play a role in the development, organization and management of a company,” says Sharon Oswald, dean of MSU’s College of Business.
 “The E-Center helps develop well-rounded graduates who are instrumental to the workforce.”

 Programming includes the opportunity to network with more than 200 participating student entrepreneurs, where students often connect with future business co-founders.
 Alumni offer guidance from the business world.
 Through an executive-in-residence program, regional senior business leaders and entrepreneurs keep in-person and remote office hours for young entrepreneurs seeking advice and encouragement.